marcinjosinski/contest_of_champions/README.md

 # contest_of_champions
-Management system for the gladiatorial event organised by Grandmaster on :new_moon:
+Management system for the gladiatorial event organised by Grandmaster on Sakaar :new_moon:

 # Running the application